All Episodes

 Hello.

-Hi, it's great to be talking to you and listening to you, Rush.
+Hi, it's great to be talking to you and listening to your rush.

-I called because um uh you you were just talking uh a little while ago about the New York Times is looking for who to blame after three days uh at the Supreme Court.
+I called because you were just talking a little while ago about the New York Times is looking for who to blame after three days at the Supreme Court.

-And I'm wondering if you think the left media is just going through the stages of grief because uh I hear Greg Sargent, or rather I saw Greg Sargent in his uh online blog last night was saying um they're going to they're not going to strike down the mandate because it will cause so many problems for the Congress if they do.
+And I'm wondering if you think the left media is just going through the stages of grief because I hear Greg Sargent, or rather, I saw Greg Sargent in his online blog last night was saying They're not going to strike down the mandate because it will cause so many problems for the Congress if they do.

-Not whether it's legal or unconstitutional, but just you know, they they'll do that because it would create a whole big mess.
+Not whether it's legal or unconstitutional, but just, you know, they'll do that because it would create a whole big mess.

-Let me tell you why I think he's getting that.
+Let me tell you what I think he's getting at.

-And for those of you who don't know, Greg Sargent used to be, I think this is the guy, used to be at a trade publication called editor and publisher.
+And for those of you who don't, Greg Sargent used to be, I think this is the guy, used to be at a trade publication called Editor and Publisher.

-He's now he's got a blood call blog called a plumb line at the Washington Post website.
+He's now got a blog called a plumb line at the Washington Post website.

 Right.

-Well, I think I think this is my point all week, I think all of liberalism is in denial as a perpetual state of existence.
+Well, I think, I think this is my point, Olwick, I think all of liberalism is in denial as a perpetual state of existence.

 But on this specific case, let's go back to what the judge told me.